All Episodes

 I mean, it's because Donald Trump transcends normal politics.

-And bit by bit, you become a Donald Trump, if you're not a fan, you become someone who says who admits, well, he's doing pretty good.
+If you're not a fan, you become someone who admits, well, he's doing pretty good.

-But you can't get people to tell these other pollsters that because the way they collect their data, people are afraid to tell them that they approve of Donald Trump's uh performance.
+But you can't get people to tell these other pollsters that because the way they collect their data, people are afraid to tell them that they approve of Donald Trump's performance.

-The only year that I thought you were a little off was the and I think it was related to the Roe v.
+The only year that I thought you were a little off was the, and I think it was related to the Roe v.

-And that was a midterm year, that was 2022.
+And that was a midterm year.

-But you know, I've I've watched you nail states where nobody seems to be able to poll well states like Georgia that you know well People may not know this, but at one point you even ran for lieutenant governor in that state and you were a state legislator.
+People may not know this, but at one point you even ran for lieutenant governor in that state, and you were a state legislator.

 I guess that kind of ages me a little bit.

-Uh I know you I know you once wanted to retire, but you and I had a long drawn out argument, conversation about that, and thank goodness I won and you lost, and uh and you continue to do this great work.
+I know you once wanted to retire, but you and I had a long, drawn-out argument, conversation about that.

-Well, you know what I say, Sean, I say people ask, I say, Well, I'm nationally right.
+I say, people ask, I say, well, I'm nationally ranked.

-Yeah, that that's absolutely true.
+Yeah, that's absolutely true.

 More with Matt on the other side as we continue.

-Up next, our final roundup and information overload hours.
+Up next, our final roundup and information overload hour.

 All right, we continue now.

-The president is also pushing very, very hard.
+All right, the president is also pushing very, very hard.

-He's being unrelenting and trying to bring peace to Europe and peace between Putin and Ukraine, and he's he's obviously getting criticized for it, but I I kind of am in the camp that we can't continue to pay, you know, hundreds of billions of dollars and fight a proxy war against Russia.
+But I kind of am in the camp that we can't continue to pay hundreds of billions of dollars and fight a proxy war against Russia.

-Uh I don't like what Putin did.
+I don't like what Putin did.

 I think he's evil, a murderer and a thug and a dictator.

-However, uh, I don't want to see any more people die, and I don't think Ukraine will have a country left if it goes on much longer.
+And I don't think Ukraine will have a country left if it goes on much longer.

 I was with him on the trip last week.